utsanjan/Android-Pin-Bruteforce/README.md

 <br>This enables an Android Nethunter device to emulate keyboard input to the locked phone.
 <br>It's just like plugging a keyboard into the locked phone and pressing keys.

-⏳ This takes a bit over 16.6 hours to try all possible 4 digit PINs, but with the optimised PIN list it should take you much less time.
+⏳ This takes a bit over 16.6 hours to try all possible 4 digit PINs,<br>
+but with the optimised PIN list it should take you much less time.

 ### ✔ You will need

 - A locked Android phone
 - A Nethunter phone (or any rooted Android with HID kernel support)
-- USB OTG (On The Go) cable/adapter (USB male Micro-B to female USB A), and a standard charging cable (USB male Micro-B to male A).
+- USB OTG (On The Go) cable/adapter (USB male Micro-B to female USB A),<br>
-- That's all!
+and a standard charging cable (USB male Micro-B to male A).

 ## ✨ Benefits